-We usually make various fillings as that's how we learn to eat Argentinean empanadas; you have two to three different fillings; make a bunch, and you get to try more!
+We usually make various fillings for Argentine empanadas; you have two to three different kinds of fillings; you make a lot of them, and you get to try more!

 If you want to go for an easy one, simply make vegan Caprese Cheese empanadas with some vegan shredded cheese, drained tomatoes, and fresh basil leaves.

 ⭐ If you try this recipe, let us know! 💬 Leave a comment, rate it, and don't forget to tag us @ourplantbasedworld on Instagram.
 Cheers!

 - Finely chop the wilted or fresh spinach, green onion tops, and bottoms.
 Mince the garlic cloves.

 - Sauté the onions, garlic with olive oil for 2 minutes, and add the spinach.

 - Stir until golden, and add freshly ground nutmeg, salt, and pepper.

 - Let the mixture cool down, and strain it using a fine-mesh sieve to eliminate excess liquid.
 Then add the vegan ricotta cheese.

 - Prepare the "egg" wash.
 With two little bowls, one with water only and the other one with two tablespoons of water and the paprika.

 - Spread the dough with a rolling pin on a surface with just a little bit of flour to avoid sticking.